Lagrange Interpolation with Python

 For a set of $n$ points, there is a unique lowest-degree polynomial of at most degree $n – 1$ that interpolates them.

-The polynomial of lowest degree that interpolates the polynomials is sometimes called the Lagrange polynomial.
+The polynomial of lowest degree that interpolates the points is sometimes called the Lagrange polynomial.

 The consequence of this is that